-Some people have problems with excessive foam (soap suds) in the washing machine and think the washing machine is at fault.
+Some people have problems with excessive foam (soap suds) in the washing machine.
+They may think the washing machine is at fault.
 However, the cause is likely to be due to the detergent – or how the detergent is being used.
-Apart from the nuisance of foam leaking out of the dispenser drawer, too much foam can prevent the clothes from getting properly clean.
-Excessive suds can also stop the washing machine from pumping out the water because the impeller just whips up more bubbles and cannot pump bubbles.

-Foam hinders good wash results because it cushions the clothes from rubbing against each other, which is part of the essential process for cleaning laundry.
-I keep getting reports that some people experience so much foam during a wash that it fills the door glass, and sometimes even starts to come out of the soap dispenser drawer.
-A common reaction to this is to reduce the amount of detergent in the wash, but bizarrely, and counter-intuitively, washing machine detergent contains anti foaming agents so using too little can ironically cause too much foam due to a lack of these agents.
+A common reaction to this is to reduce the amount of detergent in the wash, but bizarrely, and counter-intuitively, front-loader washing machine detergent contains anti foaming agents.
+So using too little can ironically cause some extra foam due to a lack of these agents.

 What causes too much foam?

-The most common cause of excess foam is using too much detergent, but as described above, too little can also cause some excess foaming so the important thing is to use the right amount as suggested by the detergent manufacturer, which is determined by the hardness of your water and the level of soiling.
+The most common cause of excess foam is using too much detergent, but as I said, too little can also cause some excess foaming.
+The important thing is to use the right amount as suggested by the detergent manufacturer.
+This is determined by the hardness of your water and the level of soiling.